commandiron/EstateFeasibilityDesktopApplication/README.md

 # EstateFeasibilityDesktopApplication

-Estate feasibility application written in Kotlin using Compose Desktop UI framework, running On Windows.
+Estate feasibility application written in Kotlin using Compose Desktop UI framework with Selenium auto browser library for web scraping.
+Running On Windows.

 * Video 🧪